 - Produce reports, ranging from reporting structures to departmental productivity scores

-- Visualise the data to test hypotheses and identify root causes of varying productivity, such as spans of control
+- Visualize the data to test hypotheses and identify root causes of varying productivity, such as spans of control

-- With the analysis and insights gained from OrgVue, the client held a number of workshops to identify and prioritise actions.
-OrgVue assisted local managers to allocate their resources on initiatives that will drive up performance and productivity.
+- With the analysis and insights gained from orgvue, the customer held a number of workshops to identify and prioritize actions. orgvue assisted local managers to allocate their resources on initiatives that will drive up performance and productivity.
 This led to a re-allocation of staff to more value-added activities and improved safety controls.

 “There is definitely added value.
 It has shown what we can do with data, and we expect there to be more demand for the HR team to bring value with this kind of analytical approach.”Global HR Process Manager